Day 5: "The World Upside Down" / उल्टी दुनिया

 Lying Spinal Twist (~1 minute):

 Breath: Exhale into the twist.
-Breathe naturally and deeply during the hold.
-Each exhale allows you to soften a little deeper into the rotation.
+Breathe naturally during the hold.

 ---